WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/installing_esign.md

 5. Click on the app and select Signature

-6. You can change your app and edit it here
+6. You can change your app and edit it here as you wish

-7. Select Signature and ESign should sign the app using the certificate you selected before
+7. Select Signature and ESign should sign the app using the certificate you selected

 8. There might be red text saying this certificate is revoked, this is normal!
 Click on the blue button saying Install, then click Install on the prompt again